radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 8. Select the Client Authentication Method corresponding to how the Control Panel client has been configured in the OIDC Server.
 There are two options available: CLIENT_SECRET_POST and CLIENT_SECRET_BASIC.

-9. Click the value for Requested Scopes to display a list of possible choices: openid, email, profile.
+9. Select a value for Requested Scopes to display a list of possible choices: openid, email, profile..etc.
 Openid is required.
 You can add more if needed as long as they match the configuration of the client in the OIDC server.
+Click **ADD SCOPE** to add the selected scope to the configuration.

-10. Click Edit next to OIDC to FID User Mapping.
+10. Click **ADD MAPPING** next to *DN Mapping Expression*.
 This configuration determines the logic to link the user that logs into the Control Panel with an Open ID Connect token with an identity in the RadiantOne namespace.
-This process determines which identity is used to enforce authorization within the Main Control Panel.
+This process determines which identity is used to enforce authorization within the Control Panel.
 The user mappings must result in a single user.
 If no user is found or if more than one user is found, the login fails.
 The RadiantOne user that is linked to the authentication token must be a member of a RadiantOne [Delegated Administrative group](01-introduction#delegated-administration-roles).

 11. In the OIDC to FID User Mappings window, click `Add`.